mesosphere/dcos-docs-site/pages/version-policy/index.md

 <a name="compatibility-matrix"></a>**DC/OS Platform** Version Compatibility Matrix

 The below matrix provides guidance as to which Platform components and Operating environments are tested to run DC/OS on.
 Customers that are running DC/OS on non-supported Platform components should upgrade to a supported component.
+For clarity, Mesosphere only provides support services to paying customers under a written agreement; the term “supported” in Mesosphere documentation refers to whether the indicated software component has been tested for compatibility.

 |Display Icon | Service |